tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 #### Inter-phase encryption/decryption relation

-  We observe also two calls, one at `0x4042c6` which calls the same function as one at `0x404016` in the first phase, and one at `0x4042d2` which calls another function but *the same semantics* as one at `0x404022` in the first phase (we still do not understand yet why there exist two functions which are exactly the same, this is obviously a code redundant)
+  There are also two calls, one at `0x4042c6` which calls the same function as  `0x404016` in the first phase, another at `0x4042d2` which calls a different function but *exactly the same* as one at `0x404022` (also in the first phase).

+  **Remark:**
+  *We still do not understand yet why the functions called at `0x404022` (in the first phase) and `0x4042d2` (in the second) are exactly the same; this is obviously a code redundant. :-/*

-  Let us recall that the two functions called in the first phase consume first a `dword` stored at `0x404052` to calculate an address interval, then `xor` this interval with `IsThisTheFlag?`.
-The functions called in the second phase do exactly the same thing, except that they consume a `dword` either stored at `0x404056` (c.f. the instruction at `0x4042b6`) or extracted from `ecx+0x6` (c.f. the instruction at `0x40429d`).
+  Let us recall that the functions in the first phase consume first a `dword` stored at `0x404052` to calculate an address interval, then `xor` this interval with `IsThisTheFlag?`.
+The functions in the second phase do exactly the same thing, except that they consume a `dword` either stored at `0x404056` (c.f. the instruction at `0x4042b6`) or extracted from `ecx+0x6` (c.f. the instruction at `0x40429d`).

-  We notice the `dword` at `0x404056` which has been used in the first phase to store the *original return address* (c.f. instruction at `0x404009`).
-Moreover, the `dword` consumed in the first phase comes from `0x404052`, now in the second phase we know that `0x404052` is used to store the value consumed by the two functions (c.f. the instruction at `0x4042bc`).
+  The `dword` consumed in the first phase comes from `0x404052`.
+Initially, when analyzing the first phase, we do not understand where the value at `0x404052` comes from; but now in the second phase we know that `0x404052` is used to store the value consumed by the two functions (c.f. the instruction at `0x4042bc`).

+  **Code gadget encryption/decryption:**
-  So the two functions called in each phase consume *the same value* to calculate an interval of address, then `xor` this interval with the string `IsThisTheFlag?`, the second phase will transfers the control flow to the `xor`ed code interval (which represents an opcode).
-But `xor`ing with the same string will restore the original data, we now come to one of the evil tricks of the dispatcher: **the first phase has indeed encrypted the last executed opcode, the second one decrypt the opcode to be executed next**.
+  so the pair of functions called in each phase consumes *the same value* to calculate an interval of address, then `xor` this interval with the string `IsThisTheFlag?`.
+The second phase then forwards the control flow to this `xor`ed code interval (which represents a code gadget).
+But `xor`ing with the same string will restore the original data, we now understand the opcode encryption/decryption mechanism of the dispatcher: *the first phase encrypts the last executed code gadget, the second one decrypts the gadget to be executed next*, this is an evil trick :-S.

+  **Remark:**
+  *One may wonder that the conclusion above may be not correct if some opcodes can interfere in the code encryption/decryption, but we are pretty sure that this case does not happen: running several scenarios with different inputs, Reven confirms that this happens only in the dispatcher.*

+#### Next executed opcode address calculation

+  The return address of the second phase determines the address of the next executed gadget.
+It comes either from `0x404056` or `[ecx+0x6]` where `ecx` gets value from `0x40405a` (c.f. the instruction at `0x404293`).
+In the first phase, the `dword` at `0x404056` has been used to store the *original return address* (c.f. the instruction at `0x404009`), whereas `0x40405a` has been used to store the address of an entry in the `return address table` - this entry's address is calculated, again, from the *original return address*.